Learning associated with Teaching at an ACCME accredited (CME) Activity

 - Educational material that is used in the learning process should be independent of any ACCME-defined commercial interest **.

 - One application form should be completed for each learning activity and submitted to the CME department.
-Once the documentation has been reviewed and approved, credit will be issued.

 In support of improving patient care, Washington University School of Medicine in St. Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.